7 Reasons to Travel to France in May

 Local celebrations

-See what we mean?
+See what I mean?
 There are so many reasons to visit at any time of year, but traveling to France in May is a pro move.
-Whether you’re food-obsessed, a museum buff, or love spending time outside, springtime in France has something beautiful in store for you—and we have the trips to make it happen.
+Whether you’re food-obsessed, a museum buff, or love spending time outside, springtime in France has something beautiful in store for you—and EF Ultimate Break has the trips to make it happen.